LogoPixi’VN

 Well, now you know how to create a visual novel with Pixi’VN.
 With great power comes great responsibility, so use it wisely and create a great story! 🚀

-Here is an interactive example with a minimal template (HTML).
+Here is an interactive example with a minimal UI (HTML).
 Scrolling down you can see the same result using a complete UI (React template).